-Trying to log in to our Novell servers using Client for OES 2 SP4 IR7a on Windows 10 1709 gave me:
+While trying to log in on our Novell servers using Client for OES 2 SP4 IR7a on Windows 10 1709, I was greeted with:

 The third reply of this post gave me a clue, simply run

 0x80070005.
 The Registry settings in

 HKEY_LOCAL_MACHINE\SOFTWARE\Novell was accessible to me as a regular user.
 Maybe the client’s uninstaller is complaining about rights in the filesystem.

 I really wish for more specific error messages.

 yourscript.cmd from an elevated Command Prompt window eliminated all my problems.
 Search for “Command Prompt” on the start menu and hold down Ctrl+Shift when you click on the menu item.
 Simply right-clicking on

 yourscript.cmd and selecting “Run as administrator” proved to be insufficient.
 Creating

 0x800F081F while installing .NET Framework 3.5 on Windows 10 might be due to corporate WSUS servers not allowing such updates.

 0 (zero).
 Restart the Windows Update service (